geex-framework/vscode-geex-schematics/walkthroughs/generate-component.md

 ## Generate a pure component

 1. Right-click on a folder
-2. Click on "Angular: Generate a component"
+2. Click on "Geex: Generate a component"
 3. Just type a name: the path is already prefilled
 4. Choose "Pure component" among the component types
 5. Confirm